-The College of Humanities and Social Sciences (CHaSS) encourages experiential learning through internships, service learning, and immersive programs like study abroad that enrich students’ learning outside of the classroom.
+The College of Humanities and Social Sciences (CHaSS) encourages high-impact experiential learning opportunities such as internships, service learning, conferences, and immersive study abroad programs that enrich student learning outside of the classroom.
 While transformative in nature, economic barriers can prevent or reduce participation for many students.
 To provide greater access to such opportunities, CHaSS students can now apply for one of two experiential learning scholarships.

 - Transportation costs (gas, airfare, public transport fees)